1973 World Snooker Championship: First round

-Cliff Thorburn and Dennis Taylor made their world championship debuts; both would later become world champions.
-Taylor led 4–2, and trailed 6–8, before he lost 8–9.
-In the round's other matches, Perrie Mans eliminated Ron Gross 9–2; David Taylor won 9–4 against John Dunning; and the 1970 runner-up Warren Simpson defeated Maurice Parkin 9–3.
+Cliff Thorburn and Dennis Taylor made their world championship debuts; both players later became world champions.
+Taylor took a 4–2 lead, but Thorburn went ahead 8–6 and won the match 9–8.
+In the other matches of the first round, Perrie Mans eliminated Ron Gross 9–2, David Taylor beat John Dunning 9–4, and the 1970 runner-up Warren Simpson defeated Maurice Parkin 9–3.
 Jim Meadowcroft received a bye when his scheduled opponent Kingsley Kennerley withdrew due to illness.

 Second round

 In the second round, from 17 to 18 April, matches were played as best-of-31 frames.
-Higgins was admonished by tournament director Bruce Donkin for arriving more than 20 minutes late for his match against Houlihan.
-Higgins was later fined £100 by the WPBSA for his behaviour.
+Higgins was admonished by tournament director Bruce Donkin for arriving more than 20 minutes late for his match against Houlihan, and was later fined £100 by the WPBSA for his behaviour.
 Higgins took a 6–1 lead in the first session, and led 14–1 after the second session.
-Higgins took the second and fourth frames of the third session to complete a 16–3 victory.
+He took the second and fourth frames of the third session to complete a 16–3 victory.
 Fred Davis took the first ten frames against Greaves, and won 16–1.
-Miles led John Pulman 6–1 and 10–5, and made a break of 110 in twentieth frame, eventually winning 16–10.
+Miles led John Pulman 6–1 and 10–5, and made a break of 110 in the 20th frame of the match on the way to a 16–10 victory.
 Having established a 6–1 advantage against Mans in the first session, Eddie Charlton lost six of the eight frames in their second session, but then added six of seven in the third session, and two frames in the final session, to win 16–8.

-Gary Owen was 8–7 ahead against Simpson; the match finished 16–14 to Miles.
-Ray Reardon compiled a break of 112 in the 27th frame during his 16–10 defeat of Meadowcroft.
-Rex Williams and Thorburn were level at 11–11.
-Williams then took a 14–11 lead, but Thorburn recovered to lead 15–14.
+Gary Owen was 8–7 ahead against Simpson, and eventually won 16–14.
+Ray Reardon compiled a break of 112 in the 27th frame of his 16–10 defeat of Meadowcroft.
+Rex Williams and Thorburn were level at 11–11; Williams then took a 14–11 lead, but Thorburn recovered to lead 15–14.
 Williams took the next two frames to secure his progress to the next round.
 Spencer made the highest break of the tournament with 139, in the sixth frame of his match against David Taylor, which he won 16–5.